Testing the isotropy of high energy cosmic rays using spherical needlets: Monte Carlo experiments

 \subsubsection{Some specific results}

 \plugin{\textsc{PlugIn}} \multiple{\textsc{Multiple}}

+First, we note that the differences of sensitivity between the different $L^p$ norms we use are not very strong, probably because we consider quite regular alternative hypotheses.
+As expected, the $\Lset ^\infty$ is a bit more sensitive to more spiky (unimodal) distributions, whereas more global measures such as $\Lset^1$ or $\Lset ^2$ perform better under the $\hypalt{b}$ or $\hypalt{c}$ models.
+This is illustrated by some ROC curves in the online supplement.
+We now illustrate the comparison of the performances of the four procedure with a few tables and figures.

-Figure~\ref{fig:delta10nbdeg5et20} illustrates that the methods \multiple{} and \plugin{} have a consistent behaviour when the typical radius of anisotropic structure is varying.
-The model we consider here is $\hypalt{a}$ with $\theta = 5^\circ$ or $\theta = 20^\circ$.
+It appears that the methods \multiple{} and \plugin{} have a consistent behaviour when the typical radius of the anisotropic structure is varying.
 We shall discuss further from those cases below.
-Figure~\ref{fig:H3n25and100ns500} illustrate the good performances even for small samples under the model \hypalt{c} that produces clusters of various sizes and shapes.
+Figure \ref {fig:H3n25and100ns500} illustrates their good performances even for small samples under the model $\hypalt{c}$ that produce clusters of various sizes and shapes.

-The differences of sensitivity between the different norms are not very strong, probably because we consider quite regular alternative hypotheses.
-As expected, the $\Lset^\infty$ is a bit more sensitive to more spiky (unimodal) distributions, whereas more global measures such as $\Lset^1$ or $\Lset^2$ perform better under the \hypalt{b} or \hypalt{c} models.
-This is illustrated by the ROC curves of Figure~\ref{fig:choicenorm} in the online supplement.

-Under the alternative $\hypalt{b}$ the \efron{} procedure performs strikingly well, as illustrated by the power of the four procedures in Table~\ref{tab:H2power}.
-Recall that there is no parameter to tune in this method.
-Those good results can be explained in the following manner.
-Under $\hypalt{b}$, the points $\{X_i\}_{i=1,\dots,n}$ are mainly grouped into clusters of average scale given by the standard deviation of the Gaussians of the mixture.
-If the number of clusters and this standard deviation are too small to cover significantly the whole sphere, then the random distances to the nearest neighbour are bounded by $\sigma$ with very high probability, which is not the case under the null.
-This makes the distribution of the distance to the nearest neighbour a very sensitive tool to discriminate between $\hypalt{b}$ and the null.
+The \efron{} procedure performs strikingly worse than others in almost all but the $\hypalt{b}$ situations.
+The good sensitivity to $\hypalt {b}$ alternatives can be explained in the following manner.
+In this case, the points $\{X_i\}_{i=1,\ldots,n}$ are mainly grouped into clusters of average scale given by the standard deviation of the Gaussians of the mixture.
+If the number of clusters and this standard deviation are too small to cover significantly the whole observed part of the sphere, then the random distances to the nearest neighbour are bounded by $\sigma$ with very high probability, which is not the case under the null.
+This makes the distribution of the distance to the nearest neighbour a very sensitive tool to discriminate between $\hypalt {b}$ and the null.